rjkviegas/skills-workshops/week-3/process_modelling/README.md

-# Process modelling (HTTP request/response cycle)
+# Process modelling, applied to HTTP request/response cycle.

-## Learning objective

 A process model is a diagram/performance/[something else] that demonstrates how a process works.
 In this workshop, you'll practice your process modelling skill by modelling the HTTP request/response cycle.

+## Learning objectives

+- Define process modelling as a tool to describe and understand a process.
+- Use process modelling to further your understanding of HTTP requests and responses.

 ## Why model a process?